gasdyueer/toyxyz_manager-zh/README.md

 **Cache folder**: Designates the path where hashes, notes, and examples for specific models are stored.
 If left unspecified, a 'cache' folder will be automatically created in the directory where the current script is located.

+The Civitai API key and huggling face tokens are not essential, but if the model and metadata download are not working properly, try entering them.

 ---

 ### 2. Interface Overview